Fix your smile with us! The smile of a person can say a...

 While each dental implant needs one small titanium screw that a surgeon inserts into the jawbone, which then has a single crown screwed to it, an All-on-4 implant treatment means that 4 titanium posts are surgically inserted in the jawbone.
 A temporary denture or bridge is then attached, providing a natural seamless look.
 After a healing period of approximately 3 months, a permanent fixed implant bridge will replace the temporary bridge.

 All-on-4 dental implants are a permanent dental solution.
 With proper care, they can last for many years.

 3D CT scan provides accurate placement of tooth implant.

 Teeth or Dental implants are considered to be the best options to replace missing or damaged teeth.
-The procedure s not painful because it is performed under general or local anesthesia, which completely numbs the mouth.
+The procedure is not painful because it is performed under local or general anesthesia, which completely numbs the mouth.
 After dental implantation, once the numbness wears off, mild pain may be noticed by the patient.

 In the case of same-day dental implants, the implant placement is planned in advance, and a set of new teeth is designed to cover them.
 Surgically, we place the dental implant, and then immediately we attach the artificial teeth.
 Depending on the type of tooth implant you’re getting, same-day implants may be an option.

 When you have dental implant surgery, a titanium post replaces your tooth’s root.
 A small hole is drilled into your jawbone so that the implant can be inserted deep into it.

 After a while, the jawbone integrates with the implant and it grows over it.
 After this integration the crown can be attached to the implant with the help of a connector called “abutment”.
 The implant is permanent as it is fixed in the jawbone, and the artificial tooth is looks almost like a natural tooth.